Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

-Modelling the propagation of prion in the brain requires a good understanding of possible dynamics (\emph {e.g.} monostable, bistable etc).
-Such a study can be done through the dependency of the first eigenvalue on parameters.
-In \cite{CL1,CL2}, it is shown that, under some conditions, the coexistence of two stable steady states can happen (one endemic and one disease-free).
-A steady state $(V_\infty,u_\infty(x))$ is a solution to
+Modeling the propagation of prion in the brain requires a good understanding of possible dynamics (\emph {e.g.} monostable, bistable etc).
+Such a study can be done through the dependence of the first eigenvalue on parameters~\cite{PG2}.
+In \cite{CL1,Greer}, it is shown that, under some conditions, the coexistence of two steady states can occur (one endemic and one disease-free).